 Due to the nature of contact sports, concussions are inevitable – independent research undertaken by the NRL and AFL in Australia reveals that the incidence rate for concussions is about 5 to 6 per 1000 player hours.
 While in the past they may have just been considered ‘part of the game’, some recent legal claims are shining a light on how sporting bodies should better manage and treat concussion, and what their level of liability is for players who experience ongoing physical and psychological issues as a result of concussions received while on the field.

-What is concussion, and how should sporting bodies manage it?
+What is a concussion, and how should sporting bodies manage it?

 - Evaluation: the player should be evaluated by a physician or licensed healthcare provider on-site.